Globe Pens Offtake MOU with Myst for Kanyika Niobium Project

-If the agreement is finalized, Myst will have the right to purchase 14 tonnes of tantalum and 76 tonnes of niobium for three years from the Globe Metals & Mining's Kanyika project.
+If the agreement is finalised, Myst will have the right to purchase 14 tonnes of tantalum and 76 tonnes of niobium for three years from Globe Metals & Mining's Kanyika project.

-The MoU covers Phase 1 production of the project and is set at an initial period of three years from the start of production in May 2026.
+The MOU covers Phase 1 production of the project and is for an initial period of three years from the start of production in May 2026.
 Phase 1 capacity is set at 10 percent of full production.

-If the agreement is finalized, Myst would also secure the right to purchase 100 percent of Kanyika's high-purity tantalum pentoxide production over the three year period.
+If the agreement is finalised, Myst will also secure the right to purchase 100 percent of Kanyika's high-purity tantalum pentoxide production over the three year period.
 This is anticipated to be about 14 tonnes annually.

-Looking at the bigger picture, Kanyika is expected to have an average annual production of 3,250 tonnes of niobium and 140 tonnes of tantalum over a 23-year mine life.
+Kanyika is expected to have an average annual production of 3,250 tonnes of niobium and 140 tonnes of tantalum over a 23 year mine life.
 The mine life is extendable to 38 years depending on the conversion of inferred resources.

 The project is positioned to be the first commercial niobium operation in Africa.
 Artisanal miners in several African countries mine coltan, a mineral that contains niobium and tantalum.

-Niobium production is currently primarily centered in Brazil, which produced 100,000 tonnes out of the 110,000 tonnes produced globally in 2024.
+Niobium production is currently primarily centred in Brazil, which produced 100,000 tonnes out of the 110,000 tonnes produced globally in 2024.
 Canada was the second highest producer of niobium at 7,100 tonnes.

 Don’t forget to follow us @INN_Australia for real-time news updates!